PoC-dev/as400-sfltemplates/readme.md

 Additionally, the subfile template includes a template menu named *menu* as a starting point for your own menus.
 The members above are included at convenient spots within that file.

-Menu contents, including help texts, are heavily influenced by IBM standard menus and help texts, to create a consistent menu experience for the user.
+Menu contents, including help texts, are heavily influenced by IBM standard menus and help texts, to provide a consistent menu experience for the user.

 ##### Menu hierarchy
 With the given menu example, it's possible to create a custom menu hierarchy for displaying at signon time, and branch to the respective submenus of your projects from there.